LEGOUniverseNews/LUN-Minifig-Wizard/README.md

 All images in the **_LEGO Universe News!_ Minifig Wizard** by [rioforce](http://rioforce.WordPress.com/) are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/), while the underlying source code by [Triangle717](http://Triangle717.WordPress.com/) is licensed under [The MIT License](http://opensource.org/licenses/MIT).

-LEGO&reg; and the LEGO&reg; Minifigure is a trademark of The LEGO Group of companies which does not sponsor, authorize or endorse this site, or project.
-For more information, please visit the [LEGO Fair Play Policy](http://aboutus.lego.com/en-us/legal-notice/fair-play)
+LEGO&reg; and the LEGO&reg; Minifigure are trademarks of The LEGO Group of companies which does not sponsor, authorize or endorse this project.
+For more information, please visit the [LEGO Fair Play Policy](http://aboutus.lego.com/en-us/legal-notice/fair-play).